SkeletonMan03/FZEasyMarauderFlash/README.md

 * Important note: You may need to run this script with `sudo` or as Administrator in Windows, but normally you shouldn't have to

-## This project is based on the Windows Marauder flasher batch script
+## This project was based on the Windows Marauder flasher batch script

 You can find it [here in UberGuidoZ's repo](https://github.com/UberGuidoZ/Flipper/blob/main/Wifi_DevBoard/FZ_Marauder_Flasher)